MatteoLanglois/ProjetWebL1/README.md

 ----

-We should make a Website using PHP and make a BD with SQL.
+We should make a Website using PHP and make a Database with SQL.

 ----
 **Point :**